Chiropractic is for children, too.

 Written by Belinda Siddle, D.C.

-The doctors at Community Chiropractic have been caring for children for over 23 years.
-Chiropractors have been caring for children for more than a 100 years.
 Many common childhood ailments will respond to this safe, natural form of health care.
 More and more parents— especially those who are already chiropractic patients themselves—are seeking chiropractic care for their children.

 What is chiropractic?